Error Bounds for FDD Massive MIMO Channel Covariance Conversion with Set-Theoretic Methods: Error bounds for uplink-downlink conversion in FDD MIMO systems

 where $v_k:=P_\mathcal{K}(g_{\mathrm{d},k})$ for each $k\in \mathcal{I}$.
 This choice is intuitively appealing because we add to the set $S$ in \refeq{eq.setS} all vectors $(v_k)_{k\in{\mathcal{I}}}$ in $\mathcal{K}$ that best approximate (with respect to the metric $d(x,y)=\|x-y\|$) the downlink functions $(g_{\dl,k})_{k\in{\mathcal{I}}}$, and we recall from the above discussion that, for each $k\in \mathcal{I}$, the estimation error $|\widetilde{r}_{\dl,k}-r_{\dl,k}|$ decreases as the ability to represent $g_{\dl,k}$ with functions in $M=\mathrm{span}(S)$ improves.
 Note that we could further improve the reliability of the conversion by repeating the above procedure to include in $S$ additional functions of the form $P_\mathcal{K}(v)$ with $v\in\mathcal{H}$ [e.g., the functions $(P_\mathcal{K}(g_{\ul,k}))_{k\in\mathcal{I}}$].
 Alternatively, we could also change the definition of inner products to consider only functions in $L^2(C_\mathrm{S})$.
 These approaches can be numerically unstable in large antenna arrays if the information about the support of $\rho$ is erroneous and appropriate mitigation techniques are not applied, but we leave this discussion to a future study because of the space limitation.

 All the above improvements are available for the simple approach using $\widetilde{\rho}=P_V(0)$ as the estimate of $\rho$.
 This approach is particularly interesting because, as shown in the study in \cite{miretti18}, which has not considered the enhancements discussed above, the whole process of estimating the angular power spectrum and using this estimate to reconstruct the downlink covariance matrix can be done with a simple matrix-vector multiplication.
 This important feature is not lost with the enhancements proposed in this subsection.
 More precisely, denote by $\widetilde{\signal{R}}_\dl$ the estimate of the downlink covariance matrix $\signal{R}_\dl$, and recall that $\widetilde{r}_{\dl,1} = \innerprod{P_V(0)}{g_{\dl,1}},\ldots,\widetilde{r}_{\dl,|\mathcal{I}|}=\innerprod{P_V(0)}{g_{\dl,|\mathcal{I}|}}$ represent the real and imaginary parts of the components of $\widetilde{\signal{R}}_\dl$.
-By ordering the functions $(g_{\dl,k})_{k\in\mathcal{I}}$ appropriately, and by mimicking the steps in \cite[Sect~3.1]{miretti18}, we verify that uplink-downlink channel covariance conversion can be performed with the following simple linear operation:
+Using \refeq{eq.pv0} in these inner products, we verify that uplink-downlink channel covariance conversion can be performed with the following simple linear operation: